-Amid Christmas and New Year celebrations I heard some sobering news reports about the population decline and outlook for Africa’s cheetahs.
+Amid Christmas and New Year celebrations, I heard some sobering news reports about the population decline and outlook for Africa’s cheetahs.
 Cheetahs hold a very special place within my wider appreciation of African wildlife.
 Their incredible evolutionary history fascinates me and every encounter I have experienced has left me increasingly in awe of this amazing and beautiful predator.

 Don’t get me wrong, all African wildlife encounters are very special.
 But, I am so fascinated by cheetahs that I can recall every single encounter I have had the privilege to experience with them.
 On a more basic and aesthetic level, I have to say that I think they are the true ‘supermodel’ of African Wildlife too!
 It just so happens that a lone pregnant female was the first predator I photographed during my memorable first visit to Kenya’s Masai Mara (Naboisho Conservancy).
 Maybe this plays a part in my cheetah love affair?

-There are two particular cheetah encounters which I remember for being very different to each other in terms of wildlife photography ethics.
+There are two particular cheetah encounters that I remember as being very different to each other in terms of wildlife photography ethics.
 The first of these encounters occurred in Kenya’s National Masai Mara reserve which we visited for a day from our base further north in one of the Conservancies.
 Sammy, our Masai guide and driver spotted a lone cheetah sitting within some foliage taking refuge from the sun.
-Within a matter of just 15 minutes we were joined by a throng of vehicles.
+Within a matter of just 15 minutes, we were joined by a throng of vehicles.
 Sammy and I looked and nodded at each other, signalling we were thinking the same thing and we drove away.
 Neither of us wanted to be part of the carnage we knew was about to unfold.

 As we drove off, we looked back towards the cheetah and as we predicted, what did unfold can only be described as a farcical approach to wildlife photography and worse, an atrocious lack of respect for the cheetah.
 As more vehicles arrived they began blocking others, and one driver (I won’t say ‘guide’ in his case) punctured a tyre on some rocks due to his excessive and ridiculous speed.
 This caused a bottle-neck resulting in several more vehicles seeking alternative routes, destroying vegetation in their selfish determination to get closer and causing a huge choking cloud of dust to cover the area.